maelghrib/easygenerator_full_stack_task/README.md

 # Easygenerator Full Stack Task
-A production-ready authentication system that allows a user to sign up and sign in to the application.
+A production-ready authentication service that allows a user to sign up and sign in to the application.

 ## Tech Stack
 - TypeScript